CollinsLemeke/Facial-Expression-Recognition-Model/README.md

 ## Roadmap

-Future improvements that may land in later versions:
+Future improvements that may land in later versions, ordered by what the results above actually justify:

+- **Multi-seed evaluation** — replace single-run point estimates with distributions.
+This is the single most valuable next step
+- **Class weighting or focal loss** — evaluated against the per-class baseline established here, with Fear serving as a control that should *not* respond if the two-mechanism account is correct
+- **Higher-resolution inputs or attention modules** — CBAM or SE blocks, targeting the confusability mechanism rather than the scarcity one
+- **Cross-dataset validation on demographically annotated corpora** — AffectNet or RAF-DB, to open the demographic fairness question FER2013 forecloses
 - **Transfer learning baselines** — VGG16, ResNet50, EfficientNet-B0 pretrained on ImageNet
-- **Attention modules** — CBAM or SE blocks to improve focus on emotion-relevant facial regions
-- **Test-time augmentation (TTA)** — averaging predictions across augmented views for a 1–2 point accuracy boost
+- **Test-time augmentation (TTA)** — averaging predictions across augmented views
 - **Model ensembling** — combining predictions from 3–5 independently trained models
 - **Face detection preprocessing** — integrate MTCNN or MediaPipe to crop faces more tightly before inference
 - **Real-time webcam demo** — OpenCV-based live inference script
-- **Grad-CAM visualisations** — showing which face regions drive each prediction
+- **Grad-CAM visualisations** — showing which face regions drive each prediction, with the caveat that saliency localises evidence without establishing that the localised region is the model's operative reason
 - **FER+ dataset support** — FER2013's better-labelled successor
-- **Multi-task learning** — joint emotion + valence/arousal prediction
 - **Knowledge distillation** — distilling the CNN into a smaller mobile-deployable model

 ---